jupyterlab/jupyterlab/tutorial/extensions.md

 - Editor - Add a widget factory for displaying editable source files.
 - Console - Adds the ability to launch Jupyter Console instances for interactive kernel console sessions.

+## Command Palette

+The command palette is a part of the application object and is intended to be the primary way to display and execute commands in the application.
+Many of the default extensions add commands to the command palette for actions such as executing a cell on a notebook or launching a new terminal instance.

+## Phosphor
+Phosphor is used as the underlying architecture of JupyterLab and provides many of the low level primitives and widget structure used in the application.
+It provides a rich set of widgets for developing desktop-like applications in the browser, as well as patterns and objects for writing clean, well-abstracted code.
+The widgets in the application are primarily Phosphor widgets, and Phosphor concepts like message passing and signals are used throughout.
+Phosphor messages are a many-to-one interaction that allows information like resize events to flow through the widget heirarchy in the application.
+Phosphor signals are a one-to-many interaction that allow listeners to react to changes in an observed object.